 Is there a sock fabric that's best for hiking?

-It’s personal preference, but merino and Coolmax cotton are my favourite options.
+It’s personal preference, but merino wool and Coolmax cotton (used in our driMOTION socks) are my favourite options.

 Are there socks best suited to specific types of hiking?

 For multiple days of hiking, merino wool is highly recommended as it naturally absorbs and balances moisture.
 For day walks, lighter cushioned socks are really good.
 On our sock packaging, you can find a cushioning rating and also a warmth rating.

 Choose a sock that is slightly longer than your hiking shoe, so it doesn’t ride down into the footwear.
 If the sock is too low, it could slip in the shoe, causing discomfort and, potentially, blisters.

 Any last tips?